 - A typed one-page essay explicitly describing:

 - Why the applicant has an interest in gastric cancer

-- Proof of conference attendance and a brief written summary of applicant’s experience at the conference
+- Proof of conference attendance within one month of attending, and a brief written summary of the applicant’s experience at the conference